inlovewithcode/inlovewithcode.github.io/_pages/fast-track-tutorial-for-kubernetes/index.markdown

   * Limit Ranges helps define boundaries on the memory and cpu that Pods can claim on each namespace.
 This helps cluster operators manage the resources efficiently.

+# Kubernetes best practice

+>    by Sandeep Dinesh (google)

+Why?
+Flexibility creates diversity => diversity can be dis-organised and dis -oriented at times

+* Don't trust arbitary base images!
+* Use small base images
+     * Builds faster
+     * needs less storage
+     * cold start are fasters
+     * potentially less attack surface - as less no.of packages
+* ** Builder Pattern **

+  Code
+    -> Build Containter [compiler / dev deps/uni tests/..]
+      -> Build Artifacts(s)[binaries/static files/bundles/transpiled code]
+        -> Runtime Env [Debug/Monotor Tooling]

+* Use a non-root inside a container
+* Kubernetes can enforce use `runAsNonRoot` & `readOnlyRootFilesystem` # Just adding extra security layers
+* One process per container/pod
+* Dont restart on failure.
+Crash cleanly instead.
+* Log to stdout & stderr.
+It goes to stackdriving.

+## Deployments

+* Use the `record` for easy roll back; for production deployments

+        kubectl apply -f deployment.yaml --record

+* use plenty of descriptive labels
+* use sidecar containers for proxies, watchers, etc
+* dont use sidecars for bootstrapping
+    * use init container. for one time jobs.
+* dont use `latest` or `no tag`: prefer a git hash
+* readiness and liveness probes are your friend
+    * Kube says that just process is runnng and not running # no so good.
+    * prefer setting Readiness and Liveness.
+    * Readiness - required for production app

+## Servies

+* Dont always use type : LoadBalancer
+    * Ingress is great. use it. becoz - it can work on multiple load balencing with one single point.
+* type: NodePort can be `good enough`

+* Use statics IPs.
+They are free !
+* Mapping external sericves to internal services

+* User Helm Charts
+* be ready for ` all downstream dependencies are un relioable`
+* use `service mesh` - linkerd/linker & istio/istio - docker for micro-service management
+* make micro-services are not too micro
+* PaaS ?
+DEIS/ OPENSHIFT/KEL

+* Use Container Engine
+* Resources, Anti-affinity, node-affinity
+* node taints/tolerations (special hw) (dedicated hosts) etc
+* affinity/anti-affinity (hostname/zone/region)
+* Use Namespaces to split up your cluster

+* Role Based Access Control
+* Unlesash the chaos monkey - randomly - delete pods to check the worst case scenario